Documentation

 Run this command in PowerShell:

-irm https://raw.githubusercontent.com/byterings/bgit/master/install.ps1 | iex
+irm https://raw.githubusercontent.com/byterings/bgit/main/install.ps1 | iex

 Verify Installation